Greater Kruger National Park

 Part of the APNR: No

-Sabi Sands is the largest private reserve in Greater Kruger.
+Sabi Sand, sometimes referred to as Sabi Sands, is the largest private reserve in Greater Kruger.
 It is also the most well-known reserve and, with just under 25 lodges, has the most lodges.
 It was part of the original Sabie Reserve, which was the predecessor of Kruger National Park.
 Landowners officially formed Sabi Sand Reserve in 1948.
 Although this reserve has many lodges, as compared to other reserves in Greater Kruger, day visits are not allowed.
-Only guests of Sabi Sands can do game drives in the reserves.
-Sabi Sands is a great place to spot the big five and it is particularly renown for its leopard sightings.
+Only guests of Sabi Sand lodges can do game drives in the reserves.
+Sabi Sand is a great place to spot the big five and it is particularly renown for its leopard sightings.

 Size: 130 km²